 I often forget I have Rheumatoid Arthritis and Sjogrens Disease, as my Rare Bone Disease is so consuming.

-I knew I had Gastritis and it was getting worse, but last year I received a surprise diagnosis from my Gastroenterologist of Gastroparesis.
+I knew I had Gastritis and it was getting worse, but late 2018 I received a surprise diagnosis from my Gastroenterologist of Gastroparesis.
 Very basically it’s a condition that affects the stomach muscles and nerves and prevents proper stomach emptying.

-As my regular readers will know I’m recovering from two rounds of recent lumbar spinal surgery, due to my bone disease attacking my spine.
+As my regular readers will know I’ve had two rounds of lumbar spinal surgery, due to my bone disease attacking my spine.
 It’s causing severe spinal stenosis.
 It seems it won’t give up.
 I’m back on that merry go round of it collapsing in a new way and crippling me again.

 Breathe In, Breathe Out

-As I lay on my stomach in a CT machine this week, waiting for the Radiology Dr to inject my L4/L5 facet joint on both sides, all I could think is, “here we go again”.
+As I lay on my stomach in a CT machine late last year, waiting for the Radiology Dr to inject my L4/L5 facet joint on both sides, all I could think is, “here we go again”.

-My spine is continuing to collapse in spectacular fashion and neither my Spinal Surgeon or I can keep up with it.
-He ordered the facet joint injections as a diagnostic test to see if maybe we should try Radiofrequency Neurotomy, rather than more major surgery.
+My spine was continuing to collapse in spectacular fashion back then and neither my Spinal Surgeon or I could keep up with it.
+We still can’t!

 Lying on my stomach reminded me of my stoma and why I can no longer lie this way.
 It reminded me how both femurs are broken and have rods in them.
 Turning onto my stomach with a diseased spine and broken legs, not to mention broken feet, took a super human effort.

 ” Breathe in, breathe out!
 Breathe in, breathe out!
 You’ve got this.
 Breathe in, breathe out!
 You’ve got this. “